wacncontent/CustomizeTool/addCommentOutput/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio.md

     >[AZURE.NOTE] Log into the Management Portal, and then choose the **Storage** button.
 The portal shows a list of storage accounts.
 If you choose an account, a page for it opens.
 You can copy the name of the storage account from this page.
 If you are using a previous version of the Management Portal, the name of your storage account appears in the **Storage Accounts** view of the Management Portal.
 To copy this name, highlight it in the **Properties** window of this view, and then choose the Ctrl-C keys.
 To paste the name into Visual Studio, choose the **Account name** text box, and then choose the Ctrl+V keys.

-1. In the **Account key** box, enter your primary key, or copy and paste it from the [Azure Management Portal](https://manage.windowsazure.cn/).
+1. In the **Account key** box, enter your primary key, or copy and paste it from the <!-- deleted by customization [Azure Management --><!-- keep by customization: begin --> [Management <!-- keep by customization: end --> Portal](https://manage.windowsazure.cn/).
     To copy this key from the Management Portal:

     1. At the bottom of the page for the appropriate storage account, choose the **Manage Keys** button.